Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Boot_NCN.md

     [  OK  ] Reached target Cloud-init target.
     ```

-1. Press enter on the console and ensure that the the login prompt includes the correct hostname of this node.
+1. Press enter on the console and ensure that the login prompt includes the correct hostname of this node.

 1. Exit the ConMan console (`&` then `.`).